newsnerdery/newsnerdery/resources/field-guide.md

 #### Swift
 ### Programming tools
 #### Git
+Git is version control system.
+It provides distributed, non-linear workflows that are particularly compatible with the agile methodology and collaborative development.
+The advantage of Git includes the ability to produce consistent change logs (_commits_), compare differences between different commits (_diff_), and branch off a particular version.
+“As in any VCS, you can lose or mess up changes you haven’t committed yet; but after you commit a snapshot into Git, it is very difficult to lose, especially if you regularly push your database to another repository.”([source](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics#Git-Generally-Only-Adds-Data)) You can use git on your local machine only, but to harness the power of an asynchronous workflow, it’s a good idea to pair it up with a remote destination (GitHub being one of the most popular).

+**Terminologies**: `git init`, local, stage (`git add`), `git commit`, `git push`, `git pull`, `git branch`, `git merge`, `git clone`

+Learn more in basic workflow in [this tutorial](https://try.github.io).

 #### Github
+GitHub is a web-based Git repository hosting service.
+Using Github for your Git-based source code management allows coders and non-coders both to access commit logs using a graphical interface.
+“It also provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis for every project.”([source](https://en.wikipedia.org/wiki/GitHub))

+GitHub has become the hub of open-source software projects since its birth in 2007, and has evolved into a social platform for contributors.
+When hiring or applying for jobs, a GitHub profile can supplement one’s resume to demonstrate problem-solving process and coding ability.
+Individuals and teams can set up free public repositories, and pay for private repos (a similar private service is [BitBucket](https://bitbucket.org/)).

+More terminologies: `fork`, `pull request`

+Register a GitHub account and learn more in [this guide](http://rogerdudler.github.io/git-guide/).

 #### IDE
 Integrated development environments (IDE's) are comprehensive software development tools.
 Components can include a text editor, build/test automation tools, debugging utilities, and deployment mechanisms.
 Examples of IDE's include [Visual Studio](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx), [Eclipse](https://eclipse.org/downloads/), and [NetBeans](https://netbeans.org/).